Let Those Without Sin Throw Stones

 In fact, being angry at others for hurting me brought me more pain and suffering than the offence itself.

-Here is the reason why, because not only could I not let go of being angry at them, now I had to deal with my own inadequacy of being able to do so.
-Worse still is if I let that anger build to a point where I then lash out and make my feelings known.
-Then the shame of doing hangs heavier around my neck than the anger before it.
-That is not living people.
+Here is the reason why… because not only could I not let go of being angry at them but now I had to deal with my own inadequacy of being able to do so.
+The only thing worse than this is when I allowed my anger to build to a point where I lash out and make my feelings known.

-The first step to overcoming any addiction is to recognize that you have a problem with that addiction.
-And believe me when I say not being able to truly forgive is something we are all terribly addicted to.
+Believe me when I say not being able to truly forgive is something we are all terribly addicted to.
 This never brings out the best in us, it always brings out the worst.
-It never leads to life, it always leads to death (ignorant suffering/hell)
+It never leads to life, it always leads to death (ignorant suffering/hell).

 Matthew 7:13